 It is widely acknowledged that seawall habitat enhancements can improve the local environment for juvenile fish.
-This project builds on previous WSG-funded research to incorporate juvenile salmon habitat considerations into the construction of the Seattle sea wall, and provide managers with effective options for improving juvenile salmon survival and survival of adults returning to spawn.
-Investigators are expanding upon current Seattle Department of Transportation monitoring with additional funding that provides for snorkeling surveys and to install acoustic cameras mounted under survey kayaks, to image fishes in their environment.
-The approach will improve and enhance data gathered about juvenile salmon in nearshore urban environments by providing data to be collected in areas and times of otherwise poor visibility (such as at night).
-This will be coupled with snorkeling surveys along Seattle’s waterfront, conducted during the juvenile salmon spring out-migration period.
-The data will expand our understanding of how juvenile salmon are using these new habitat areas.
+This project builds on previous WSG-funded research to incorporate juvenile salmon habitat considerations into the construction of the Seattle seawall, and provide managers with effective options for improving juvenile salmon survival and survival of adults returning to spawn.
+Investigators expanded upon Seattle Department of Transportation monitoring by conducting snorkeling surveys and surveying fishes with acoustic cameras mounted under survey kayaks.
+This approach improves and enhances data about juvenile salmon in nearshore urban environments by providing data in areas and times of otherwise poor visibility (e.g. nighttime).
+The data will expand our understanding of how juvenile salmon use these new habitat areas.

 Recovering Pacific salmon habitat is a high-priority issue in Washington.
 Previous Washington Sea Grant research—conducted in collaboration with the Seattle Department of Transportation—demonstrated that the habitat provided by the seawall in downtown Seattle could be improved by adding texture and relief; constructing “marine mattresses” that elevate the bottom to a more favorable depth for fish and their prey; and placing light-penetrating surfaces in sidewalks and piers that are above shallow water.
 These enhancements were incorporated into a new 3,500-foot long section that comprises about half of the seawall, the largest undertaking of its kind in the world.
 This research aims to determine if these seawall enhancements are successful in providing habitat for salmon.